bshurikan/Beni-BandcampPlayer/README.md

 </p>

 [Key Features](#key-features) &nbsp;&middot;&nbsp; [Quick Start](#quick-start) &nbsp;&middot;&nbsp; [Troubleshooting](#troubleshooting) &nbsp;&middot;&nbsp; [Credits](#credits--inspiration) &nbsp;&middot;&nbsp; [Disclaimer](#legal--ethical-use)

+**Note:** This app plays Bandcamp’s free 128kbps streams - support the artists you love to get full-quality downloads for your favorite music player like MusicBee, foobar2000, VLC++.

 >**Legal:** Beni's Bandcamp Player is free, proprietary software, not open source.
 Compiled releases only; no source distribution.
 See the EULA for full terms.
 GitHub is used for releases and issue tracking.